shundhammer/commented-config-file/README.md

 This is a generic Diff class for STL `vector<string>` that works just like the Linux `diff -u` command - with or without context lines, as configured.

-The `ccf_main` example can be used pretty much as a drop-in replacement for `diff -u`.
+The `ccf_diff` example can be used pretty much as a drop-in replacement for `diff -u`.

 This Diff class may not always return the absolute minimum diff (or "edit